 - Operate the nearest fire alarm by breaking the glass and pressing the switch down - Contain fire and smoke.
-If safe to do so close all doors and windows - Evacuate to a safe area clear of buildings, roads and all potential hazards - Relocate disabled persons to a safe place and report location to Building Warden - From a safe building, call or use the emergency phones to contact Campus Security (Unisafe) - Use firefighting equipment only if you are confident, trained in its use, and it is safe to do so.
+If safe to do so, close all doors and windows - Evacuate to a safe area clear of buildings, roads and all potential hazards - Relocate disabled persons to a safe place and report location to Building Warden - From a safe building, call FENZ on 111, or use the emergency phones to call Unisafe Security.